hyperquantum/PMP/README.txt

  * Last.fm scrobbling (in personal mode)
  * Syncronization of music databases across different machines
  * Handling of two files that are the same track but have a different hash
+ * Search functionality with fuzzy matching option
  * Find a way to identify artists
  * Dynamic mode: avoid repeating the same artist within a certain timespan
  * Bridging of PMP server instances, to access music from another machine
  * Naming a PMP Server instance; e.g. "living room"
  * Support for other formats than just MP3
+ * Manual song play to a second audio device (for headphones)
  * Support for other database providers than MySQL